 United Nations language staff in numbers

 The United Nations is one of the world's largest employers of language professionals.
 Several hundred such staff work for the Department for General Assembly and Conference Management in New York, Geneva, Vienna and Nairobi, or at the United Nations regional commissions in Addis Ababa, Bangkok, Beirut, Geneva and Santiago.
 Learn more at Meet our language staff.

 What do we mean by “language professionals”?

 At the United Nations, the term “language professional” covers a wide range of specialists, such as interpreters, translators, editors, verbatim reporters, terminologists, reference assistants and copy preparers/proofreaders/production editors.
+Learn more at Careers.

 What do we mean by “main language”?

 At the United Nations, “main language” generally refers to the language of an individual's higher education.
 For linguists outside the Organization, on the other hand, “main language” is usually taken to mean the “target language” into which an individual works.

 The main recruitment path for United Nations language professionals is through competitive examinations for language positions, whereby successful examinees are placed on rosters for recruitment and are hired as and when job vacancies arise.
 Language professionals from all regions, who meet the eligibility requirements, are encouraged to apply.
 Candidates are judged solely on their academic and other qualifications and on their performance in the examination.
 Nationality/citizenship is not a consideration.
 Learn more at Recruitment.

 What kind of background do United Nations language professionals need?

 Our recruits do not all have a background in languages.
 Some have a background in other fields, including journalism, law, economics and even engineering or medicine.
 These are of great benefit to the United Nations, which deals with a large variety of subjects.

 Why does the Department have an outreach programme?